jakobib/mtsr2012/paper.md

 Stack Exchange network has grown to almost 90 sites with more than 2 million questions and more than 4 million answers (as of august 2012).
-Since 2010 there is some academic research about Stack Exchange and papers that make use of the data provided by StackExchange sites.[^2] Most of this research is focused on factors of success, quality and motivation and similar aspects of crowdsourcing.
+Since 2010 there is some academic research about Stack Exchange and papers that make use of the data provided by Stack Exchange sites.[^2] Most of this research is focused on factors of success, quality and motivation and similar aspects of crowdsourcing.
 The tagging system of each community has not been analyzed yet.
 Up to five tags are assigned to each question by its author.
 Reuse of existing